Making signs in a public bath

 After researching and writing this article, I learnt that the men at the pool would more than likely have been signing in Icelandic sign language which is derived from Danish sign language.
 They would have learned it at home and school growing up.

 I really want to find the point when language created a difficulty for deaf people, before sign language was a juggernaut of communication of its own accord.
-I'll write about that in this article I'm currently researching.

 I'll have a bit more of a ponder and look in to this...
 Stay tuned!